Trivivium/devops-2k20/postmortem.md

 That is, our system is not vulnerable regarding SQL injection.
 All tested parameters do not appear to be injectable.

  - **Step 3**
 Information about the DB

 Because the Database port is open it is possible to acquire information about the database We will use a tool from Metasploit that will enumerate MSSQL configuration setting.

 In essence, the module will perform a series of configuration audits and security checks against our Microsoft SQL Server database.

-The password is required for the module to work.
-It given that you already to acquire the password using MSSQL Dictionary Attack.
+The password is required for the module to work and because the password is accessible in our source code it is not difficult to acquire.

 Using auxiliary/admin/mssql/mssql_sql will allow for simple SQL statements to be executed against an MSSQL instance given appropriate credentials.
 That is, if someone knows our password then they had all they did need to delete our database.
+Also, because we have stated it would be catastrophic in our risk matrix if something happens to our database.

 - **Step 4**